zranger1/HubitatWizLightDriverX/README.md

 ### Configuration
 The web service is configured to use port 8000 and to refresh the mac/ip address list at one hour intervals.
 If you want to change these defaults, use a text editor to edit the constants HTTP_PORT and POLLING_INTERVAL in the .py file.

+A broadcast datagram is sent to enumerate Wiz bulbs.
+By default, the broadcast address is set to 192.168.1.255.
+If neccessary, edit BROADCAST_IP in the .py file to use the proper broadcast address for your network.

 ### Starting and Stopping
 To start the service, ```python3 mac2iplookup.py``` or ```nohup python3 mac2iplookup.py &```